Dyllon-Preston/Dyllon-Preston/README.md

 ---

 ## About Me
+This is my personal Github profile, seperate from my private Georgia Tech Enterpise account which contains my research work.

 I'm an aerospace engineer passionate about developing intelligent, autonomous systems.
 Whether it's crafting control frameworks for drone swarms or optimizing multi-phase space trajectories, I approach complex challenges with a blend of analytical rigor and hands-on expertise.
 Currently, I'm pursuing my M.S. at Georgia Tech while exploring the intersection of robotics, reinforcement learning, and optimal control.